 6. How to prevent pressure injuries (bedsores): Follow “SSKIN”

 The “SSKIN” is an acronym that captures the key aspects of pressure injury prevention.
 It is as follows;

 |S: Surface||minimal layers of clothing; not leaving slings under the buttocks after the transfer; make sure the correct support material; make sure catheters and straps of devices are not trapped; smooth out the clothing and other materials |

 Use support surfaces: Read about it later in this post

 |S: Skincare||daily look for signs and symptoms of stage I; minimize risk factors; keep not either too dry or too moist; do not rub, only pat.
 Use barrier cream to avoid moisture.|

 |While in bed: |

 Reposition every 6 hours and every 4 hours those at high-risk; (NICE guidelines); should not be on the reddened area.
-The recommended standard is the 30 degrees tilted side-lying position at a time; the position needs to change from right, back, and left.
+The recommended standard is the 30 degrees tilted side-lying position at a time; the position needs to change from right, back and left.
 When sitting in bed, the head of the bed should not be elevated since it raises the pressure and shear forces over the lower back and buttocks.
-When sitting the amount of sitting time should be limited and the feet should be supported with a stool if they do not reach the floor.
+When setting the amount of sitting time should be limited and the feet should be supported with a stool if they do not reach the floor.
 When re-positioning, the person should not be dragged.